How to use our Led Grow Lights to Achieve Best Results

-Q12 – Can I use any type of timer with my lights?
+Q12 – Can I use any type of timer with my led grow lights?

 Yes you can use any type of timer from a cheap mechanical to top of the range digital units.
 I recommend not using more than 560 watts of led lights per timer.
 If you have more than this, I recommend setting the timers so they come on at slightly different times.
 This is to avoid the possibility of the inrush current (see the FAQ “I have several of your 280/210 watt lights, can I daisy chain them all together?” for an explanation of inrush current.) blowing a fuse or circuit breaker.
 Having said that, I would recommend buying a decent timer as it will be more reliable and last longer.